jaclu/tmux-menus/README.md

     set -g @plugin 'jaclu/tmux-menus'

-Hit `prefix + I` to fetch the plugin and source it.
-That's it!
+Hit prefix + I to fetch the plugin and source it.
+You should now be able to use the plugin.

 ### Manual Installation